 I can't find fresh lemongrass, ginger or turmeric

 Although relatively easy to find in Australia, I know that these ingredients can be harder to find in some places.
-Especially rural areas.

-As a substitute, you can usually find the prepared version in little squeezey tubes in the cold section of the veggie aisle.
-If not, you can use dried ginger and turmeric.
+As a substitute, you can usually find the prepared version in little squeezy tubes in the cold section of the veggie aisle.

-Why do I need to put the aluminum foil on top?
 Can I make this without the foil?

-The aluminum foil traps more heat inside the pot making sure that you get those extra juices from the chicken in your broth, making it more nourishing and better for boosting your immunity.
+The aluminum foil traps more heat inside the pot making sure that you get those extra juices from the chicken into broth.

 I get it though, I don't like cooking with aluminum too much either, so if this bothers you then forego the foil and add a bit more stock to ensure you still have enough broth at the end.